Natural Remedies for Vaginal Itching and Burning

 How to use it

-- Wrap the ice cubes in a clean cloth and tie it with some string.
+- Wrap the ice cubes in a clean cloth and tie them with a rubber band

 Apple cider vinegar

 The evidence on the properties of apple cider vinegar against vaginal infections is limited.
 However, a recent study published in Scientific Reports suggests that it may be effective against fungi such as Candida albicans, which causes vaginal candidiasis.